codeaches/codeaches.github.io/_posts/2019-01-12-Spring Cloud-Deploy SCDF to PCF and Create A Stream.md

 ### 7. Summary {#summary}

 Congratulations!
 You just deployed a stream on PCF using SCDF Server.
-You can refer to official SCDF documentation [here](https://docs.spring.io/spring-cloud-dataflow-server-cloudfoundry/docs/current/reference/htmlsingle/){:target="_blank"}